cstorey/redonk/notes.md

 ## Algorithm 4 redo, part 4: continuation of redo-ifchange procedure
 ```
+  -- At this point, we know it's a target.
   if i.prereqs exists then
     i.uptodate ← yes
     for each file j in i.prereqs do